 Using high-quality air filters is the single best way to improve air quality in your home.

-- The American Lung Association Health House recommends MERV 11 filters or higher, and replacing filters at least every 3 months for normal residential use.
+- The American Lung Association Health House recommends MERV 10 filters or higher (such as our MicroAllergen and SuperAllergen filters), and replacing filters at least every 3 months for normal residential use.

 - It is important to use the proper size filter that leaves as little room as possible for air to flow around the filter.